wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Pre-deploy tools</strong> - Ensure that security personnel have the right tools pre-deployed into AWS to reduce the time for investigation through to recovery.

-   * <strong>Run game days</strong> - Practice incident response game days (simulations) regularly, incorporate lessons learned into your incident management plans, and continuously improve.
+   * <strong>Run game days</strong> - Practice incident response game days (simulations) regularly, incorporate lessons learned into  incident management plans, and continuously improve.

 <hr />